nicolehao34/nicolehao34.github.io/_posts/2025-08-26-What-Buddhism-Taught-Me-About-Neuroscience.md

 Upāya is the action of taking compassionate steps to alleviate suffering, whether through ethical conduct, generosity, or care for the body.
 In Buddhist psychology, wisdom arises from knowing when to accept and when to act, a balance the brain itself constantly negotiates through its predictive machinery.

 # The Meaning of Life
 >**"Okay... so there is a connection between neuroscience and Buddhism.
-What now?**
+What now?"**

 Well, great question.

-From the perspective of both Buddhist teachings, and their links to neurosicence theories, I've actually come to the following argument:
+From the perspective of both Buddhist teachings, and their links to neuroscience theories, I've actually come to the following argument:

 > **The meaning of life is not found in eliminating prediction errors or forcing the world to bend to our expectations.**

-Some of us spend our entire lives chasing an idealized "happy life", trying to suffer as little as possible, stay hypervigilent forever to either avoid that dangerous gap between expectations and reality, or try to fill it with accolades, thrill-seeking behaviors, or an unnecesary amount of wealth.
+Some of us spend our entire lives chasing an idealized "happy life", trying to suffer as little as possible, stay hypervigilant forever to either avoid that dangerous gap between expectations and reality, or try to fill it with accolades, thrill-seeking behaviors, or an unnecessary amount of wealth.

-However, such total control is *impossible*, both in the buddhist and scientific sense, and the pursuit of it only deepens our frustration.
+However, such total control is *impossible*, both in the Buddhist and scientific sense, and the pursuit of it only deepens our frustration.

+Prediction errors are a core feature of the brain: they help update our internal model so perception and behavior stay aligned with reality, especially in what we can influence.
+But we can never predict the world perfectly; uncertainty is built in, thus this gap (suffering) will always exist.

+From a Buddhist lens, suffering comes from clinging to expectations and resisting what is.
+If the “self” isn’t fixed, then “my expectations” and the “gap” they create aren’t solid problems to solve, but mental constructions.

+Chasing certainty becomes chasing an illusion, and peace comes from seeing that clearly and loosening the grip.

 ![Gap in Iceland](/images/posts/gap-iceland.jpg)

-The older I am, the more I find meaning emerging in **how we respond**, in learning to move gracefully through surprises, uncertainty, and sometimes grief and disappointments.
+The older I am, the more I find meaning emerging in **how we respond**, in learning to move gracefully through "suffering": uncertainty, and sometimes grief and disappointments.
 All of these are a part of life.
+The unavoidable gaps that we will never be able to fill.

 Buddhism, at its core, teaches that true freedom arises when we loosen our attachment.

-So I see both Buddhism and Neuroscience as ways to help people cultivate lives they want to live.
+So, I see both Buddhism and Neuroscience as ways to help people cultivate more meaningful, and thus more fulfilling lives.

-Neuroscience provides the mechanism on the how and why: how the brain constructs and revises its models of reality and why we should give mindfulness a try; while Buddhism offers the daily practice through meditation and yoga, these are exercises that help you cultivate awareness, compassion, and acceptance in the midst of flux.
+While neuroscience provides the mechanism on the how and why: how the brain constructs and revises its models of reality and why we should give mindfulness a try; Buddhism offers the daily practice through meditation and yoga, these are exercises that help you cultivate awareness, compassion, and acceptance in the midst of flux.

 If you’ve made it this far, thank you for joining me on this journey.
 I hope you’ve taken something away from it.